Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 - **Binning factor:** 2.
 Because this movies were acquired in superresolution mode
 - **Split & sum odd/even frames:** No

+The other tabs of the protocol (motioncor params, gain and defects, EER, Mag corr) can be executed with the default parameters.

 # X-ray eraser